ONSgeo/geospatial-training/_docs/make_a_good_map.md

 Importantly backdrops can provide additional location detail and context which is not visible in the main data.
 The basemap below uses n OS Grey Raster tile to show an area with the main data overlayed.

 As an ONS employee you will have access to basemaps from the Ordnance Survey Data Hub as part of the Public Sector Geospatial Agreement (PSGA).
 To gain access to these basemaps you simply need to sign up with a Public Sector Account at the <a href="https://osdatahub.os.uk/" target="_blank">data hub</a>.
-Your application will have to be processed by an administrator to verify your employment, but this shouldn't take long.
-Before verification, however, you will still have access to open data APIs for use as basemaps.
+These OS maps are highly recommended, as are their open source versions also available publicly.

 <p align="left">
  <img src="https://github.com/ONSgeo/geospatial-training/blob/master/_docs/mapping/hartlepool_imd_map_2.jpg?raw=true" width="50%" alt="Basemap added to Hartlepool">
 </p>

-#### Sources

-While a number of basemap API sources are available, we would recommend using <a href="https://osdatahub.os.uk/" target="_blank">OS Open Data</a>, as the PSMA gives us civil servants access to their basemaps.
-To sign up for this:

-* instructions

-Vector and raster tiles are available from here and these come in a number of styles (a few shown below), making them useful for a number of applications.

 ### Legend